MicrosoftDocs/well-architected/well-architected/services/networking/azure-firewall.md

 -->

 > [!div class="checklist"]
+> - Deploy using a secured virtual hub
 > - Use a global Azure Firewall policy
-> - Configure supported third-party SaaS security providers within the Firewall Manager, if you want to use these solutions to protect outbound connections.
+> - Determine if you want to use use third-party security as a service (SECaaS) providers.

 ### Recommendations